muratk5n/thirdwave/en/README.md

 ---

 Effin B12.. its tough to replicate regular diet through vegan.

-Carnivore gets many ingredients in one shot, all aminos and B12.
+Non-vegans get many ingredients in one shot, all aminos and B12 from one real burger.
 Even iron!
-Very hard to replicate that.
+Hard to replicate that.

 ---